verbosemode/confplate/README.md

 * This fork has been updated as follows
 	* now works with python3 (and requires it)
 	* --force mode works with csv input
-	* added ability to filter csv data
+	* added ability to filter csv data by two fields
+	* with much less elegant code (use at your own peril)!

 Design goals
 ============